LeonHaefele/AI-FROM_SCRATCH/README.md

 # Artifical Intelligence
-very little cnn library in python
+very little AI library in python

 The Project is totaly not finished yet but more Functionality will come in the future